proteanhq/protean/CONTRIBUTING.rst

 If you are new or relatively new to Open Source, welcome!
 Protean aims to be a gentle introduction to the world of Open Source.
-If you're concerned about how best to contribute, please consider mailing a maintainer (listed above) and asking for help.
+If you're concerned about how best to contribute, please drop a mail to <subhash.bhushan@gmail.com> asking for help.

 Please also check the :ref:`early-feedback` section.